kingstondoesit/finco-invoice-tracker/README.md

-# Financial Corporation Invoice Tracker
+# Finance Corporation Invoice Tracker

 ![login-kinde](./public/images/login-kinde.png)

-This is a financial corporation invoice tracker application built using Next.js, TypeScript, Tailwind CSS, and Kinde Auth.
+This is a finance corporation invoice tracker application built using Next.js, TypeScript, Tailwind CSS, and Kinde Auth.
 It is a prototype project built on the nextjs learn course to showcase how businesses can manage invoices and track their revenue.

 ## Additional Features